khalid-naami/khalid-naami.github.io/blog/2026-04-20-how-to-trade-gamma-exposure-gex.md

 ---
 title: "How To Trade Gamma Exposure: Quantitative Guide"
-description: "A comprehensive guide on how to trade Gamma Exposure (GEX).
-Learn to transition from retail speculation to institutional, data-driven option strategies."
+description: What is the best way to integrate Gamma Exposure (GEX) into your existing trading workflow?
 authors: [khalid]
 date: 2026-04-20T14:00:00Z
 tags: [Dashboard Options, gamma, quantitative-finance, options-trading, trading-strategy]